kwesibrunee/DSPoA/README.md

 * does not use Option 82 built into the firmware, so gui will always show it disabled though it is actually enabled.
 * SSH to the radios will only be possible from devices that have the private key that corresponds to the public key in the config
 * WDS must be enabled on M radios for dhcp-fwd to work.
+* I only had access to litebeam ACs (Gen 1 and Gen 2) and Nanostation Loco M5s to test with.
+May need additional parameters for other radios.

 Procedural overview